If you have questions about getting pregnant—look no further than this helpful guide.

 If you are trying to get pregnant via assisted reproductive technologies, your provider will likely be the one to help you time your appointments.
 If you are doing at-home insemination, using the apps and monitors above in addition to watching your ovulation signs will help you determine when it's time.

 I have a love-hate relationship with this piece of advice.
-Trying to get pregnant can become a bit stressful, and it's okay to admit it.
+Trying to get pregnant can become a bit stressful, and it's OK to admit it.
 That said, see if you can find ways to make the process as enjoyable as possible.
-Take care of yourself and each other If you are partnered.
+Take care of yourself and each other if you are partnered.
 Don't force yourself to do anything that doesn't feel right.

 If you're currently trying, we've got the goods you need for the journey in the Motherly Shop!